The Playbook

 Who is performance-based management best suited for?

-Hosts whose current revenue is below market benchmarks for their property type, hosts who want professional optimization without surrendering listing ownership, and portfolio operators managing multiple properties who need consistent daily management across all listings.
+Hosts whose revenue is below market benchmarks for their property type, hosts who want professional optimization without surrendering listing ownership, and portfolio operators needing consistent daily management across multiple listings.